antarctica/ops-data-store/README.md

   - using the `geom_as_ddm` function and `ddm_point` data type
 - recording when and by who rows in managed datasets are changed
   - using the `set_updated_at` and `set_updated_by` functions

+### File store [WIP]

+**Note:** This section is a work in progress and may be incomplete.

+The file system is used for storing application [Backups](#backups).
+It may also be used for hosting the Python command line application and/or database and share a common volume, however this is not required and not common, particularly for the database.

 ### QGIS